sandboxorg/geteventstore.com/_posts/2013-02-18-projections-4-event-matching.md

 layout: blog-post
 ---

-In the <a href="http://geteventstore.com/blog/20130217/projections-intermission/">"intermission" post</a> we jumped ahead quite a bit in terms of the complexity of the projection we were building.
+In the [“intermission” post](/blog/20130217/projections-intermission) we jumped ahead quite a bit in terms of the complexity of the projection we were building.
 Let's jump back into our progression of learning bits.

 The projections we have used so far have used a method called when().
 This method allows you to match functions back to types of events.
 Up until now that has been a single match but you can also use more than one.